 From the spur referred to down the river to Natatorium Park, the right bank is so exceedingly steep that a drive could not be built along the river except at great expense for retaining walls.
-Even a walk will be costly.
+Even a walk will be costly,

 It will tax the ingenuity of the landscape gardener to cover these great, precipitous slopes with verdure where the original wild growths have been destroyed or are too sparse, but we believe it can be done.
-While the aim should be to establish hardy, woody plants which will stand the drought and the intensely hot afternoon sun of summer, yet much effect can be obtained from wild flowers, which will bloom in the spring or early summer and then dry up, scattering their seeds for the next season.
+While the aim should be to establish hardy, woody plants which will stand the drought and the intensely het afternoon sun of summer, yet much effect can be obtained from wild flowers, which will bloom in the spring or early summer and then dry up, scattering their seeds for the next season.

 The area of this park as shown on the plan is about 284 acres.
-Of this, about 167 acres downriver from Latah Creek and the spur north of the river, is far enough from the business districts of the city, and so excessively steep, that owners may very reasonably be expected to give it to the Park Commission.
+Of this, about 167 acres downriver from Latab Creek and the spur north of the river, is far enough from the business districts of the city, and so excessively steep, that owners may from the business districts of the city, and so excessively steep, that owners may very reasonably be expected to give it to the Park Commission.

-The less steep portion of this park lying north of the river, is one and onehalf miles from the centre of the city and is accessible by way of Cochran street from the electric street railway on Broadway, about one-quarter of a mile away.
-The less steep, broad portion of the park south of the river and downstream from Latah Creek, is one and three-quarters miles in a bee line from the centre of the city and is accessible by the Fort Wright line of electric street railway near the southeast corner of Greenwood cemetery, about one-quarter of a mile away.
+The less steep portion of this park lying north of the river, is one and one-half miles from the centre of the city and is accessible by way of Cochran street from the electric street railway on Broadway, about one-quarter of a mile away.
+The less steep, broad portion of the park south of the river and downstream from Latab Creek, is one and three-quarters miles in a bee line from the centre of the city and is accessible by the Fort Wright line of electric street railway near the southeast corner of Greenwood cemetery, about one-quarter of a mile away. southeast corner of Greenwood cemetery, about one quarter of a mile away.